-- Excess annually resets on policy renewal date - This is the most common form of health insurance excess renewal.
+This is the most common form of health insurance excess renewal.
 If you took out the policy on 1st January, the excess would renew on 1st January each year.
 If you made a successful claim in December and then again in February, you would have to pay the excess twice

-- Excess resets a year after policy was first paid - For some policies, the health insurance excess will renew a year after it was first paid and so if your policy is due to renew on 1st January, but you claimed in December, the excess renewal would not happen until the following December.
+For some policies, the health insurance excess will renew a year after it was first paid and so if your policy is due to renew on 1st January, but you claimed in December, the excess renewal would not happen until the following December.

 How does health insurance excess impact monthly premiums?

 Below you can see how the excess on health insurance impacts the monthly premium that you pay.
 We have provided examples for basic, intermediate and comprehensive cover.
-For more information on the different types of health insurance you can buy, check out our article 'What type of health insurance should I buy?'
+For more information on the different types of health insurance, you can buy, check out our article 'What type of health insurance should I buy?'